An Arduino Interrupt is useful when you need a program to react

 While polling the serial port, your program does nothing else and

 this is where interrupts come in.
-[Yes I know the serial port has an
+[Yes I know the serial port has its own

-interrupt - give me a break - its just an example for illustration ok].
+interrupt - give me a break - its just an example for illustration ok - lets assume it does not have an interrupt].

 An external interrupt will temporarily divert the processor from its